gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

     </model>

-The definition of SDF coordinate frames is illustrated by the following image, in which all links are defined relative to the model, and each joints is defined relative to its child link.
+The definition of SDF coordinate frames is illustrated by the following image, in which all links are defined relative to the model, and each joint is defined relative to its child link.
+Since there is no offset allowed between the child link frame and the joint frame in URDF, the SDF joint poses are all zeros.

 [[file:urdf_example_as_sdf.svg|500px]]